Citation, DOI, disclosures and article data

-Thoracic (or pulmonary) histoplasmosis refers to pulmonary manifestations from infection with the organism Histoplasma capsulatum which is an organism endemic to El Salvador but can be found widely in other parts of North, Central and South America.
-It can have variable clinical and radiographic presentation depending on the state of infection and other host co-morbidities.
+Thoracic (or pulmonary) histoplasmosis refers to pulmonary manifestations from infection with the fungus Histoplasma capsulatum which is an organism endemic to the Central American state of El Salvador but can be found widely in other parts of both North and South America.
+It can have variable clinical and radiographic presentations depending on the state of infection and other host co-morbidities.

 It is considered the most common systemic fungal infection in North America 3.
 Most of these are thought to be sporadic in nature, although outbreaks have been reported.